 Twin Cities Harvest Festival and Maze

 Nothing says fall like getting lost in a corn maze!
 You'll find this ultimate fall experience at Minnesota's largest corn maze, Twin Cities Harvest Festival and Maze.
 This year, the festival will be open every day from Sept.
 19 through Nov.
 1. Due to COVID precautions, there will be no petting zoo, but leashed pets are allowed!
 There will also be hayrides, a pumpkin patch, and a sunflower field to explore.

 Hike, bike, paddle and more!
 The opportunities to explore are never-ending at Fish Lake Regional Park.
 The relaxing wooded lakeside setting provides the perfect canvas for the fall colors.
 Rent kayaks, canoes, or stand-up paddle boards to experience the fun, or bring a group of friends and have a wild ride on the SUP Squatch, a giant stand-up paddle board for groups of 6-20 people.
 You can also bring your pup for some exercise and socialization in the dog off-leash area.

 Historic Eidem Farm

-Step back to a typical harvest season in the turn of the 20th century during Fall on the Farm at Historic Eidem Farm.
-This educational and hands-on event includes harvesting the garden, pressing cider, cooking fall goodies in the kitchen, hayrides, and more.
-Bring the whole family and experience what it meant to “put up” for the winter.
-And if you've got a sweet tooth, you can put your baking skills to the test with Historic Eidem Farm's Annual Bake Contest.
+Step back to a typical harvest season in the turn of the 20th century during Fall on the Farm at Historic Eidem Farm on Oct.
+10. This educational event lets kids and families experience what it meant to “put up” for the winter.
+Enjoy tractor wagon rides around the property and a visit with the farm animals.